 The “problem” with SIEM events (or any type of event, for that matter) is that a single event, in isolation, is often meaningless.
-For example, suppose you receive an event that tells you someone tried, and failed, to log on to your website.
+For example, suppose you receive an event that tells you that someone tried, and failed, to log on to your website.
 Could that be a hacker trying to gain unauthorized access to the site?
 Well, it could be.
 But, then again, it could be someone who simply mistyped their email address or password and then clicked Login.
 By itself, one event is often of marginal interest.
 Or importance.

 This is why SIEM events are almost-always imported into an analytics application such as Splunk or QRadar, tools that help you aggregate those and help you look for patterns and anomalies.
 When it comes to SIEM events, this is usually the best course of action.